 Prepare for a sensory overload at this Phillip Island gem.
 The factory is home to Pannys Amazing World of Chocolate, which features a succession of enthralling, interactive exhibits that explain the wonderful story of chocolate.
 You can even create your own chocolate bar before being tempted by a mammoth selection of Belgium-style handmade treats that are so delicious you’ll wish you bought more.

-Visit when staying at...BIG4 Phillip Island Caravan Park.
+Visit when staying at...BIG4 Phillip Island Holiday Park.

 2. Yarra Valley Chocolaterie & Ice Creamery, Yarra Glen, VIC